 Hyperemesis gravidarum is extreme, persistent nausea and vomiting during pregnancy.
 It can lead to dehydration, weight loss, and electrolyte imbalances.
 Morning sickness is mild nausea and vomiting that occurs in early pregnancy.

 Most women have some nausea or vomiting (morning sickness), particularly during the first 3 months of pregnancy.
-The cause of nausea and vomiting during pregnancy is not known.
-However, it is believed to be a rapidly rising blood level of a hormone called human chorionic gonadotropin (HCG).
+The exact cause of nausea and vomiting during pregnancy is not known.
+However, it is believed to be caused by a rapidly rising blood level of a hormone called human chorionic gonadotropin (HCG).
 HCG is released by the placenta.
 Mild morning sickness is common.
 Hyperemesis gravidarium is less common and more severe.

-Some women have extreme nausea and vomiting during pregnancy.
+Women with hyperemesis gravidarum have extreme nausea and vomiting during pregnancy.
 It can cause a weight loss of more than 5% of body weight.
 The condition can happen in any pregnancy, but is a little more likely if you are pregnant with twins (or more babies), or if you have a hydatidiform mole.
 Women are at higher risk for hyperemesis if they have had the problem in previous pregnancies or are prone to motion sickness.

 Symptoms of hyperemesis gravidarum are much more severe.
 They may include:

 Your health care provider will do a physical exam.
 Your blood pressure may be low.
 Your pulse may be high.

 The following laboratory tests will be done to check for signs of dehydration:

 Your provider may need to run tests to make sure you do not have liver and gastrointestinal problems.

 A pregnancy ultrasound will be done to see if you are carrying twins or more babies.
 Ultrasound also checks for a hydatidiform mole.